 French is the official language.
 Lingala and Kituba are widely spoken local languages.

-Local SIM cards are available for purchase from main providers like Airtel and MTN.
+You CAN buy local sim cards for purchase from major providers like Airtel and MTN.
 Coverage is generally good in urban areas.

 Find local eSIM options on GetYourGuideWi-Fi is typically available in international hotels and some upscale restaurants.
 Mobile data is the most common way to have internet access.